Chart Color Schemes

 Fawkner is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Fawkner's dwelling structure, as per the latest Census, consisted of 84.1% houses and 15.9% other dwellings (semi-detached, apartments, 'other' dwellings).
-This is compared to Melbourne metro's 62.8% houses and 37.2% other dwellings.
-Home ownership in Fawkner stood at 37.5%, with the remaining dwellings either mortgaged (30.9%) or rented (31.6%).
+As evaluated at the Census conducted in 2016, dwelling structures in Fawkner comprised 84.1% houses and 15.9% other dwellings (semi-detached, apartments, 'other' dwellings).
+This is compared to Melbourne metropolitan area's figures of 62.8% houses and 37.2% other dwellings.
+Home ownership in Fawkner stood at 37.5%, with mortgaged dwellings at 30.9% and rented dwellings at 31.6%.
 The median monthly mortgage repayment in the area was $1,880, lower than Melbourne metro's average of $2,000.
-The median weekly rent figure for Fawkner was $380, compared to Melbourne metro's $381.
-Nationally, Fawkner's mortgage repayments were higher at $1,880, while rents exceeded the national figure of $375.
+Median weekly rent in Fawkner was recorded at $380, slightly higher than the national average of $375 but close to Melbourne metro's figure of $381.
+Nationally, Fawkner's mortgage repayments were higher than the Australian average of $1,863.

 Frequently Asked Questions - Housing